MakeSchool-Tutorials/Teleportation-Unity-VR/P04-Teleportation/content.md

 }
 ```
 >
-To keep an invalid beam cast from counting as a teleport, we added the `canTeleport` flag, which we set to `false` on every trackpad press.
+To keep an invalid beam cast from counting as a teleport, we added the `canTeleport` flag, which we set to `false` on every joystick press.
 We set it to true if we hit something, so that a valid hit will lead to a valid up press.
 >
 We also decided to make the `buttonId` a public variable (with a default value) so that we could set that from the Editor if we ever changed our minds about which button we wanted to use as the teleport button.
 In
 general, this is a pretty good idea, and, if our component weren’t already named `TeleportationBeam` we would have picked a name more descriptive of teleportation, like `teleportButtonId`.
 Given the context though, it seemed redundant to add the word `teleport` in there.